owncloud/web/README.md

 - **text-editor:** An extension for creating, opening and editing plain text files, like e.g. `.md` or `.txt`
 - **user-management:** An extension for basic user and group management by the admin.
 Only works with the Infinite Scale platform, as it uses the graph API.

-Notable dependencies are the [ownCloud web design system](github.com/owncloud/owncloud-design-system/), providing UI components and style rules, and the [ownCloud web sdk](github.com/owncloud/owncloud-sdk/), which abstracts away interactions with both backends.
-Both are actively improved by the same maintainers that also work on the `web` frontend.

 ## Releases
 We currently publish a new release every couple of weeks, strictly following [semver](https://semver.org/).
 Releases and their corresponding changelogs can be found on [the release page](https://github.com/owncloud/web/releases) on GitHub.